Oklahoma Open Records Act & Social Media

 1. “Record” means all documents, including, but not limited to, any book, paper, photograph, microfilm, data files created by or used with computer software, computer tape, disk, record, sound recording, film recording, video record or other material regardless of physical form or characteristic, created by, received by, under the authority of, or coming into the custody, control or possession of public officials, public bodies, or their representatives in connection with the transaction of public business, the expenditure of public funds or the administering of public property.

-Social Media Records Guidelines from the Office of State Finance
+Social Media Records Guidelines from the Office of Management and Enterprise Services

-The Oklahoma Office of State Finance released “Social Networking and Social Media Policy and Standards” for government agencies in the State of Oklahoma that clearly identify social media content as public records.
+The Oklahoma Office of Management and Enterprise Services released “Social Networking and Social Media Policy and Standards” for government agencies in the State of Oklahoma that clearly identify social media content as public records.

 Oklahoma Social Networking Standards